General liability insurance for independent contractors

 4. Let clients know you’re insured

-Now that you have general liability coverage in place, you can advertise yourself as an insured contractor when you approach a prospective client or submit a bid for a new project.
-Many clients prefer to work with insured contractors, since that means the client can be certain the contractor has the means to respond to any potential bodily injury, property damage, or advertising injury lawsuit.
+Now that you have general liability coverage in place, you can advertise yourself as an insured contractor when you talk to potential clients or submit a bid for a new project.
+Many clients prefer to work with insured contractors because they know they're protected.

 Get free quotes and compare policies with TechInsurance